What is a spousal bypass trust?

 Key facts

-• It’s a discretionary trust where a individual can place their lump sum death benefits into it.
+• A spousal bypass trust is a discretionary trust where an individual can place their lump sum death benefits.

 • For more complex family circumstances where a simple nomination or expression of wish does not cover the situation.